jasonmelgoza/mavericks/src/pages/index.md

 {% gallery className="hero-gallery" caption="A few screens showcasing some recent projects." %}
 {% galleryItem
-  alt="Select components and styles from the Basis Design System." original="/images/basis-components-full.png" thumbnail="/images/basis-components-thumb.png" width="1608"
+  alt="Select components and styles from the Basis Design System.
+This system serves as our primary component library across SecureDocs." original="/images/basis-components-full.png" thumbnail="/images/basis-components-thumb.png" width="1608" height="1258"
-  height="1258"
 /%}
 {% galleryItem
-  alt="test two"
-  original="/images/document-browser-full.png"
-  thumbnail="/images/document-browser-thumb.png"
-  width="1600"
-  height="1200"
+  alt="The ContractWorks document browser serves as the central hub for customers to upload and manage their business documents." original="/images/document-browser-full.png" thumbnail="/images/document-browser-thumb.png" width="1600" height="1200"
 /%}
 {% galleryItem
-  alt="The document detail panel displays various information about the document." original="/images/report-detail-full.png" thumbnail="/images/report-detail-thumb.png" width="2048"
+  alt="The document detail panel displays various information about the document.
+The goal of this design was to easily display some of the data collected." original="/images/report-detail-full.png" thumbnail="/images/report-detail-thumb.png" width="2048" height="1536"
-  height="1536"
 /%}
 {% galleryItem
-  className="A concept of a folder filter interface, allowing the user to view and select folders." alt="test two" original="/images/folder-filter-full.png" thumbnail="/images/folder-filter-thumb.png"
+  className="A concept of a folder filter interface, allowing the user to view and select folders, quickly." alt="test two" original="/images/folder-filter-full.png" thumbnail="/images/folder-filter-thumb.png"